math77/weird-actions/README.md

 Use the ERC-998 standard to allow developers to create "boxes" of items.
 Putting several NFTs from different collections together in a single mint

+Maybe allow collectors/creators to put together several different NFTs and sell them as "packs" (onlyfans inspired lol)

-*Note: Need to examine the pattern and understand why it is so under-explored*
+*Note1: Need to examine the pattern and understand why it is so under-explored*

+*Note2: Maybe use ERC6551*

 **Rethink this a little bit**